bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 <a href="https://peewee.se"><img src="/assets/images/posts/cat-adopting/peewee.webp" height="350px" /></a>

+Cats may resist new litter material.
+To help them, mix it with their previous litter, not a fresh one, so the new litter has some of their previous texture and smell.

-#### Teaching to Use Toliet Bowl
+#### Teaching your cat to use the toilet bowl

 I have successfully taught my cat to use the toilet bowl in the past.
-But I was ignorant of the problems it introduces:
+But I was unaware of the problems involved:

-- It may be a safety hazard, they may fall, lid may close on them
+- It can be a safety hazard, they can fall, the lid can close on them.
-- Not natural for the cats, making urinating a stressful thing
+- Not natural for the cats, making urination stressful.
-- Their litter box, and its smell marks their territory.
-They'll feel stressed without that
+- Their litter box, and its smell mark their territory.
+They'll feel stressed without it.
-- It'll be more dangerous for the cat, when they age
+- As they get older, it bacomes dangerous for them, because they may have difficulty balancing on the edge of the toilet bowl.
-- You'll have to keep the lid open
+- You'll have to keep the lid open.

-### Food and Water
+### Food and water

 #### Food

-- Dry food (kibble) is suspected to cause cancer and urinal traction in long term.
-It is however practical and trains their jaw, and teeth.
-I'll recommend giving them less and good quality one.
+- Dry food (kibble) is suspected to cause cancer and unirary tract infections in the long term.
+However, it is convenient and trains their jaws and teeth.
+I recommend giving them less and good quality.
-- Wet food is much preferable.
+- Wet food is much better.
-- Clean bowl is important.
-Bowl is not needed for wet food.
-I use regular (small) and flat plates, which I put in the dishwasher afterwards.
+- A clean bowl is important.
+A bowl is not needed for wet food.
+I use regular (small) flat plates that I put in the dishwasher afterwards.
-- Feeding should be in the same place, 2-3 times a day for adult cats, much more for kittens, this depending on their age.
+- Feeding should be in the same place, 2-3 times a day for adult cats, much more for kittens, depending on their age.
-- Feeding place should be away from their litter box, not in bathroom.
+- The feeding place should be away from their litter box, not in the bathroom.

 #### Water

-Cats tend to drink not enough and develop kidney and urinal problems over the years.
+Cats tend to not drink enough and develop kidney and urinary problems over the years.
 I recommend:
-- Glass drinking bowl, which won't cause a smell.
+- Glass water bowls that don't cause smell.
-- Replacing the water every day.
+- Changing the water daily,
-- Having more than one bowl in multiple places.
+- Have more than one bowl in different places.

-### Scratching Post, Cat Tree
+### Scratching post, cat tree

 Important need for a cat.
-Having this ready before cats arrival will also save you [furniture damage](#furniture-damage).
+Having it ready before the cat arrives will also save you from [furniture damage](#furniture-damage).

-Many scratching posts in the market is too small for cats to stretch their body and get a satisfying scratching.
+Many scratching posts on the market are too small for cats to stretch their bodies and get a satisfying scratch.

-I use this one, which can be fixed on the side of a wardrobe:
+I use this one, which can be attached to the side of a cabinet:

 <a href="https://www.zooplus.se/shop/katt/klostrad_klosmobler/klosprylar_sisalleksaker/klosbrador/315064">
 <img src="https://shop-cdn-m.mediazs.com/bilder/trixie/sisalklsbrda/7/800/10630_sisalkratzbrett_03_2011_7.jpg" width="300px" />